Covid-19 Mortgage & Rent Relief: What You Need to Know

 What about foreclosures?
 Am I protected?

-If you own a vacant property, or abandon your property, you are not protected from foreclosure.
-If you own a federally backed, occupied property, there is a “foreclosure moratorium”, which means your loan servicer may not initiate the foreclosure process or force a foreclosure-related eviction for at least 60-days, starting on March 18th, 2020.
-This means you will not be foreclosed on until after May 17th.
+· If you own a vacant property, or abandon your property, you are not protected from foreclosure.
+If you own a federally backed, occupied property, there is a “foreclosure moratorium”, which means your loan servicer may not initiate the foreclosure process or force a foreclosure-related eviction for at least 120-days, starting on March 18th, 2020.
+After the moratorium period, the landlord may not evict a tenant unless the landlord provides 30 days’ notice.

 Will forbearance (or missed payments) affect my credit score?